School leadership teams enable professional learning

 “Professional learning and continuous improvement is the heart and soul of our community.” - Principal

 Blue Haven Public School demonstrates the application of a formative assessment model to provide feedback to students, demonstrating how a whole school approach, led by the executive, can engage teachers in meaningful ways to ascertain student progress and areas for support and development.
-Read the What Works Best case study or listen to the podcast.
+Read the Blue Haven Public School case study.